etraveli/refactoring-java/CHANGELIST.md

     - Reasoning
         - Enums are a better way to represent a fixed set of constants.
 They provide type safety and are more readable than strings.
+7. Introduce movie repository
+    - Changes
+        - Add a movie repository to store the movies
+        - Add unit tests for the movie repository
+        - Update the code to use the movie repository using dependency injection
+    - Reasoning
+        - A movie repository is a better way to manage the movies.
+It provides a way to store and retrieve the movies from a data store.
+        - This separates managing movies from the main application logic